There’s one thing that’s going to take a while to get out of my head.

 - Analyzing how our benefits would change when switching from mine to John’s.
 We wanted to make sure we knew what the options were for health insurance and HSAs, life insurance, etc. beforehand.

 - Traveling is something that is important to us, so we researched additional ways that we could continue to travel hack with points and miles with little cash involved.

 - Something inevitable for every couple who lives together to manage is responsibilities around the house.
 It was difficult for both of us to have time before, especially with me being gone most of the time, so we set up clear tasks between the two of us now that we both have flexible schedules.

-- Finally, we made a strategic plan for our blog, so that I could jump in right away!
+- Finally, we made a strategic plan for our blog and freelancing, so that I could jump in right away!

 How I Could Afford to Make the Jump